adamarthurryan/q-calculator/README.md

 # q-calculator

-This is a simple, web-based calculator for converting to and from q-format fixed point numbers.
+A simple, web-based calculator for converting to and from q-format fixed point numbers.
 Fixed point arithmetic is often used in embedded enviroments for efficient signal processing, when the target microcontroller does not have a floating-point unit (FPU).

 [Fixed-point arithmetic on Wikipedia](https://en.wikipedia.org/wiki/Fixed-point_arithmetic)